Deadline

 Information "Office Hours" Session(s)

-The current quarterly submission deadline is January 10, 2025.
+The current quarterly submission deadline is TBD*.
 DOE will host monthly Informational Office Hours to answer any questions from potential applicants before the next quarterly submission deadline.
-We expect the next round to open early in October 2024.
-View the dates below and click the links to RSVP.
+Express interest in the upcoming Informational Office Hours Sessions - Click Here to Express Interest in Participating

 Submission Deadline(s)